zachpetch/learning-platform/README.md

 seems like this is the path to pursue in order to learn more, but not in time to make changes to how I put this together.

+There's clearly more that can be done regarding searching so that, for example, users could search for "ubc math" and get all mathematics courses offered at UBC, alongside additional filtering options.

 ### Soft Deletion

 I like the idea of using soft-deletion for posterity.
 It seems like there are useful gems for handling this, like the